sprylab/purple-docs/source/webviews.rst

   :versionadded-ios: 3.10.5
   :versionadded-web-player: 3.11.0
   :versionadded-web-kiosk: 3.11.0
+  :versionchanged: 3.14.0 added callback
   :color: blue

   The :code:`trackAction` method can be used to track a custom action event.

   It takes two parameters: key and optionalParams.
+  Starting with 3.14.0 the method takes a callback function which is called when the event has been tracked.

 .. versioned-toggle-box:: trackView
   :versionadded-android: 3.10.3
   :versionadded-ios: 3.10.5
   :versionadded-web-player: 3.11.0
   :versionadded-web-kiosk: 3.11.0
+  :versionchanged: 3.14.0 added callback
   :color: blue

   The :code:`trackView` method can be used to track a custom view event.

   It takes two parameters: key and optionalParams.
+  Starting with 3.14.0 the method takes a callback function which is called when the event has been tracked.

 .. versioned-toggle-box:: trackPurchase
   :versionadded-android: 3.10.3
   :versionadded-ios: 3.10.5
   :versionadded-web-player: 3.11.0
   :versionadded-web-kiosk: 3.11.0
+  :versionchanged: 3.14.0 added callback
   :color: blue

   The :code:`trackPurchase` method can be used to track a custom purchase event.

   It takes six parameters: key, productId, price, currencyCode, transactionId and optionalParams.
+  Starting with 3.14.0 the method takes a callback function which is called when the event has been tracked.

 Media
 *****